-Writing letters to Indonesia was occupying a great deal more of my time.
-I too was writing almost daily and wondered where our letter writing was leading.
-As I lay awake looking at the ceiling, counting the tiles and mentally arranging and rearranging the squares into larger squares and shapes, birds squawked and chattered, noisily sharing their morning gossip.
+Writing letters to Indonesia was occupying a great deal more of my time and I too was writing almost daily, wondering where our letter writing was leading.
+As I lay awake looking at the ceiling, counting the tiles and mentally arranging and rearranging the squares into larger squares and shapes, birds outside squawked and chattered, noisily sharing their morning gossip.
 A while later I heard a train in the distance.
 The steel on wood route of CP Rail’s Sherbrooke Subdivision was several miles away, but the throbbing sound of diesels carried far in the stillness of early dawn.
 The distinctive thudding song of passenger locomotives was unmistakable and I knew the train was the westbound Atlantic Limited faithfully following its rigid course between Sherbrooke and Magog.

 After what had seemed like long enough, I finally crept out of bed to peek at the clock in the kitchen; a few minutes before 06:00.
 The carpeted wooden floor creaked, tattling about every step I made.
 Rather than needlessly awaken anyone by further stirring around and not wanting to waste any more time inside studying the ceiling, I ventured outside and walked down the steep hill to visit the lake.
 Standing at the water’s edge I recalled my previous visit to North Hatley.